Nazek-Altayeb/fun-times/README.md

 ### **Epic 2 - Main functionalities**
 - As a user (teacher/pupil) i can create an account, so i can access all features.
+- As a registered  user, i can login, so i can benefit my access priviliges.
+- As a logged in user, I can logout, so I can secure my account.
+- As a logged in user, I can edit my profile, so I can update my information.
-- As a teacher/pupil I can write picnics suggestions so other pupils and teachers can consider.
+- As a logged in I can write picnics suggestions so other pupils and teachers can consider.
-- As a teacher/pupil I can comment on others posts so i can share my opnion.
+- As a logged in I can comment on others posts so i can share my opnion.
-- As a teacher/pupil I can like a post to encourage the post owner to participate more.
+- As a logged in I can like a post to encourage the post owner to participate more.
-- As a teacher/pupil I can follow a pupil or a teacher so i can see their adventures.
+- As a logged in I can follow a pupil or a teacher so i can see their adventures.

 ### **Target Audience**
 - Storytellers  who enjoy sharing their fun times experience.